WICG/EventListenerOptions/explainer.md

 ## The 'passive' option

-The `passive` option declares up-front that the listener will never call `preventDefault()` on the event.
+So now we have an extensible syntax for specifying options at event handler registration time.
+We can now add a new `passive` option which declares up-front that the listener will never call `preventDefault()` on the event.
 If it does, the user agent will just ignore the request (ideally generating at least a console warning), as it already does for events with `Event.cancelable=false`.
 A developer can see this is the case by querying `Event.defaultPrevented` before and after calling `preventDefault()`.
 Eg:

 ```javascript
   addEventListenerWithOptions(document, "touchstart", function(e) {